Backlund Transformations for Darboux Integrable Differential Systems: Preliminaries

+The set of all infinitesimal generators for the action $\mu$ is a Lie algebra of vector fields on $M$ which we denote by $\Gamma_G$.
+If $\lieg$ is the Lie algebra of {\it right} invariant vector fields on $G$ and $Z\in \lieg$, then the map $\tilde \mu: \lieg \to \Gamma_G$ defined by \EqRef{infgen} is a Lie algebra homomorphism.

-We now specialize to the case of reduction by a Lie symmetry group.
-Let $G$ be a finite dimensional Lie group acting on $M$ with action $\mu:G \times M \to M$.
-Let $\Gamma_G$ be the Lie algebra of infinitesimal generators for the action $\mu$ and let $\bfGamma_G \subset TM$ be the integrable distribution generated by the point-wise span of $\Gamma_G$.
-We will assume that all actions are regular in the sense that the orbit space $M/G$ has a smooth manifold structure such that the canonical projection $\bfq_G \: M \to M/G$ is a smooth submersion and $\bfGamma_G = \ker (\bfq_{G*})$.
+Let $\bfGamma_G \subset TM$ be the integrable distribution generated by the point-wise span of $\Gamma_G$.
+We will assume that all actions are {\deffont regular} in the sense that the orbit space $M/G$ has a smooth manifold structure such that the canonical projection $\bfq_G \: M \to M/G$ is a smooth submersion and hence $\bfGamma_G = \ker (\bfq_{G*})$.
+Since each orbit of $G$ is the inverse image of a point in $M/G$, the implicit function theorem implies that the orbits are imbedded submanifolds.

 The group $G$ acting on $M$ is a {\deffont symmetry group of $\CalI$} if, for each $g\in G$ and $\theta \in \CalI$, $\mu_g^*(\theta) \in \CalI$.
 Under these circumstances we define the {\deffont symmetry reduction of $\CalI$ by G} to be